California Cannabis & Substances Laws (2026)

 Personal Possession

-Adults 21+ may possess up to 28.5 grams (about 1 oz) of flower and 8 grams of concentrate.
-Home cultivation of up to 6 plants per household is allowed.
+Adults 21 and over can legally possess up to 28.5 grams (about one ounce) of cannabis flower and up to 8 grams of cannabis concentrate.
+Additionally, adults can cultivate up to six cannabis plants per household for personal use.

 Retail Purchase